A Few Things About Us

 As one of thirteen Associations in the Fareham Borough, and one of over 100 in Hampshire, PCA shares common aims with many organisations including Hampshire County Council and other public bodies that contribute resources of interest.

-PCA has always striven to meet local needs and, for many years, has hosted events, taster days and other initiatives designed to foster community spirit and cater for local interests.
+PCA has always strives to meet local needs and, for many years, has hosted events, taster days and other initiatives designed to foster community spirit and cater for local interests.
 PCA also works in partnership with other agencies promoting joint activities.